 How to Invest in TIPS

-If you decide to invest at least some money in TIPS, you can either buy individual TIPS or buy a mutual fund or ETF that holds TIPS.
-Buying a mutual fund or ETF is the easiest, in the same way as you invest in other bonds.
-When you’re new to TIPS, start with a mutual fund or ETF.
+If you decide to invest at least some money in TIPS, you can either buy individual TIPS or buy a mutual fund or an ETF that holds TIPS.
+Buying a mutual fund or an ETF is the easiest, in the same way as you invest in other bonds for the long term.
+When you’re new to TIPS, start with a mutual fund or an ETF unless you’re planning to liquidate all your holdings on a specific date or over a short period of time.
+See Two Types of Bond Ladder: When to Replace a Bond Fund or ETF.

 The popular total bond market index funds and ETFs don’t include TIPS.
-Investing in both a TIPS fund and a total bond market index fund or ETF will make your bond investments more complete.
+Investing in both a TIPS fund and a total bond market index fund will make your bond investments more complete.

 As in other bonds, short-term TIPS have a lower interest rate risk than longer-term TIPS but, in general, they also have a lower yield.
-These mutual fund and ETFs invest in short-term TIPS (maturities up to 5 years):
+These funds invest in short-term TIPS (maturities up to 5 years):

 ---|---|---|